ericonr/dotfiles/README.md

 Uses [GNU stow](https://www.gnu.org/software/stow/) for managing symlinks!
 The default `.stowrc` file is setup for my home directory, and for adopting files (overwrite existing files, bringing them into the repo).

+Also uses [Go](https://golang.org/) programs to perform a few tasks.

 In order to link all files, use

 ```bash